Measuring Power Generation of Solar Panels on a Satellite

 Watch the following video.
 Then follow the steps below, which incorporate the systems and missions you work on (sample inputs provided).

 First you will create an STK scenario.
-You are interested in the potential power over the course of four seasons beginning with the winter solstice of 2016 which occurs on December 21, 2016 and ending with the winter solstice of 2017 which occurs on December 21, 2017.
+You are interested in the potential power over the course of four seasons, beginning with the winter solstice of 2016 occurring on December 21, 2016 and ending with the winter solstice of 2017 occurring on December 21, 2017.
 Due to Earth's elliptical orbit around the Sun, the Earth does not consistently receive solar rays of the same strength from month to month or even day to day.
 The same applies to satellites.
 You will now explore how a satellite generates power over the course of one year.

 1. Click the Create a New Scenario () button.